-You must bring a valid photo ID.
+You must bring a valid photo ID and your eCourse completion certificate to the first class.
 During the driving portion, you must wear long sleeves, long pants, and boots or shoes that cover and protect your anklebone (higher than regular shoes).
 We will provide a DOT-approved helmet, full-finger gloves, and protective eyewear, but if you have any of those items please bring them, as the fit and comfort may be better for you.

 We provide the training bikes and we recommend you use those.
 If you want to bring your own, please email us to make arrangements and make sure it meets training bike criteria in size and weight.
 You will have to sign a waiver in case your vehicle is damaged during class.
 Remember that even if you have riding experience, you will likely be in a class with 7 others who are brand new riders.

 We ride rain or shine – but not in lightning or hail.
 If rain is predicted, wear your rain gear.
 If the weather makes riding dangerous, then the instructor will call for the class to be rescheduled.
 This is rare in Austin.

 Yes!
 The Basic Rider Course is a well-designed curriculum developed by the Motorcycle Safety Foundation (MSF) to teach absolute beginners.
 It starts with the fundamentals and builds your knowledge and experience over the course of 17 exercises.